 - the degree of danger (danger of falling),

 - the weather (wet, wind, fog and snow),

 When orienting to S-grades, it should therefore be noted that the driving-technical requirement can shift significantly upwards, for example, due to poor weather conditions or faster speeds.

-On a path described by S1, one must already expect smaller obstacles such as shallow roots and small stones.
-Isolated gullies and erosion damage are often the reason for the increased degree of difficulty.
+On a trail described by S1, one must already expect smaller obstacles such as shallow roots and small stones.
+Isolated gullies and erosion damage are often the reason for the increased degree of riding difficulty.
 The subsoil can be occasionally loose.
 The gradient is a maximum of 40% (22 degrees).
 Switchbacks are not expected. [»More]

 Blocked single trails with many larger boulders and / or root passages belong to the S-grade S3.
 High steps, switchbacks and tricky sideslopes are common; relaxed rolling sections are rare.
 You can usually count on slippery surfaces and/or loose scree.
 Steep slopes over 70% (35 degrees) are common. [»More]